 Chapter 7 Bankruptcy FAQ from Dixon & Johnston

-The law office of Dixon & Johnston proudly represents Chapter 7 bankruptcy clients in and around Belleville, IL.
+The law office of Dixon & Johnston Law Office proudly represents Chapter 7 bankruptcy clients in and around Belleville, IL.
 Our highly-experienced bankruptcy attorneys are here to help you navigate a Chapter 7.
 Filing for Chapter 7 bankruptcy is a complicated process, requiring an experienced lawyer.
 Don’t allow yourself to become overwhelmed or intimidated by legal jargon or potential implications.
-The bankruptcy attorneys at Dixon & Johnston are here to be your guide through the process.
+The bankruptcy attorneys at Dixon & Johnston Law Office are here to be your guide through the process.
 We receive many questions about Chapter 7 bankruptcy and will help you understand any concerns you may have.
 Read the answers to some of the frequently asked questions about Chapter 7 bankruptcy, and then contact us to schedule your free initial consultation.

 What Is Chapter 7 and How Does it Work?

 Chapter 7 bankruptcy is an element of the Bankruptcy Code.
 Chapter 7 provides debtors with a fresh start and is the most common form of bankruptcy.
 When you file for this form of relief, you must turn any nonexempt property over to a trustee, but you can protect your property with exemptions established by the state.
 Most people who file for Chapter 7 bankruptcy have minimal or no nonexempt property, and most people end up keeping all their property.
 Our attorneys will help you determine whether any of your property is at risk.
 If you have too much property to protect, you can opt to file a Chapter 13 bankruptcy to discharge your debts.